facebook/prophet/docs/_docs/installation.md

 ### Windows

 On Windows, PyStan requires a compiler so you'll need to [follow the instructions](http://pystan.readthedocs.io/en/latest/windows.html).
 The key step is installing a recent [C++ compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools).

+### Linux VM

+If you want to use Prophet in a VM, you will need at least 2GB of memory to run PyStan.